Information sharing for the Construction Industry – Updated 30 June 2020

-Information sharing for the Construction Industry relating to the Coronavirus Outbreak
+Information sharing for the Construction Industry relating to how to deal with COVID-19

 The Coronavirus outbreak poses challenges for the construction industry at present.
 Despite the challenges, construction remains an important activity and it is a high priority for everyone working in this industry.